Nailed at Last II

 – thanks ebird.org –

 The Green Barbet Stactolaema olivacea used to be called Woodward’s Barbet – our sub-species is Stactolaema olivacea woodwardi.
-Here’s a beautiful 1897 illustration of a pair of Woodward’s barbets, by J.G.
+This beautiful 1897 illustration of a pair of Woodward’s barbets, by J.G.
 Keulemans

 WHEELS

 Craig Naude’s magic silver and blue Mitsubishi Colt 4X4 V6 3000 was superb.
-That’s it above left in the grasslands above the forest.
+That’s it above left in the grasslands above the forest – one of the few pictures I took!
 I needed first gear low ratio in places in the forest where the rutted tracks changed to slippery clay, and steep drops into stream beds meant equally steep climbs out of them, starting at snail’s pace.
 Boy heaven.

 COASTAL FOREST